 If your Exeter student halls need to be right next to campus, then Pennsylvania is the best area for you.
 Though lacking when it comes to cafes and nightlife, this area more than makes up for the fact it’s on the doorstep of the University of Exeter and all the facilities that come along with it.
 This means less commuting time and more time for you which is an important thing to consider to keep your mental strength up during this lifestyle change.

 Every university and provider of student accommodation in Exeter will have different processes and timelines, but as a rough guide, students look for accommodation from the end of term onwards.
-Check out our student accommodation guide for more information.
+Check out our guide to applying for student accommodation for more information.

 It’s estimated that students living in Exeter will need around £1100 a month for accommodation, food, books, travel, etc. As a rough guide for student halls in Exeter, you can pay anywhere between £135 per week to £230 per week.